leesahanders/quarto-for-reproducible-reporting-demo/content-examples/landing-page/README.md

 ## Presentation embedding

-In order to successfully embed the presentation, the presentation html needs to be self-contained:
+In order to successfully embed the presentation, the presentation html needs to be self-contained and also located within the directory of the home landing page:

 ```
 format: